firesim/firesim/docs/Advanced-Usage/FAQs.rst

    This is where data will be stored in a compressed format.
 #.
 Make sure that the volume is attached (using something like ``lsblk -f``).
    This new volume should not have a filesystem type and should be unmounted (named something like ``nvme1n1``).
 #.
-Install ZFS according to https://zfsonlinux.org/
+Install ZFS according to <https://openzfs.github.io/openzfs-docs/Getting%20Started/RHEL-based%20distro/index.html>.
+   Check `/etc/redhat-release` to verify the CentOS version of the manager instance.
 #.
 Mount the volume and setup the ZFS filesystem with compression.

 ::